VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/offline/Readme.md

 └── tokenizer_config.josn
 ```

-The compressed model folder should also contain the model artifacts, like model config and the model weights.
-Here actual model files like `pytorch_model.bin` and `config.json` are absent.
-You should get it from the link here [Paraphrase Classification Model with BERT](https://huggingface.co/Prompsit/paraphrase-bert-en/tree/main)
+The compressed model folder should also contain the model artifacts, like the model config and the model weights.
+Here, actual model files like `pytorch_model.bin` and `config.json` are absent.
+You should get it from the following link: [Paraphrase Classification Model with BERT](https://huggingface.co/Prompsit/paraphrase-bert-en/tree/main)

-Prepare the model artifacts and upload them to S3 bucket using the [`upload_model.py`](./aws_sagemaker/upload_model.py) script.
+Prepare the model artifacts and upload them to an S3 bucket using the [`upload_model.py`](./aws_sagemaker/upload_model.py) script.
 It uploads models to SageMaker's default S3 bucket.

 Here we have prepared two model artifacts: a normal model and a traced model.
 The traced model is later used to compile model specifically for AWS Inferentia chips, which are cheaper and faster.